reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 93. [No Rate Limiting on https://██████/██████████/accounts/password/reset/ endpoint leads to Denial of Service](https://hackerone.com/reports/862681) to U.S. Dept Of Defense - 11 upvotes, $0
 94. [Exposed Docker Registry at https://████](https://hackerone.com/reports/924487) to U.S. Dept Of Defense - 11 upvotes, $0
 95. [███ is vulnerable to CVE-2020-3452 Read-Only Path Traversal Vulnerability](https://hackerone.com/reports/959187) to U.S. Dept Of Defense - 11 upvotes, $0
-96. [Local file inclusion vulnerability on a DoD website](https://hackerone.com/reports/196448) to U.S. Dept Of Defense - 10 upvotes, $0
+96. [XSS Reflect to POST █████](https://hackerone.com/reports/1003433) to U.S. Dept Of Defense - 11 upvotes, $0
-97. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/231926) to U.S. Dept Of Defense - 10 upvotes, $0
+97. [Local file inclusion vulnerability on a DoD website](https://hackerone.com/reports/196448) to U.S. Dept Of Defense - 10 upvotes, $0
-98. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/216699) to U.S. Dept Of Defense - 10 upvotes, $0
+98. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/231926) to U.S. Dept Of Defense - 10 upvotes, $0
-99. [MSSQL injection via param Customwho in https://█████/News/Transcripts/Search/Sort/ and WAF bypass](https://hackerone.com/reports/577612) to U.S. Dept Of Defense - 10 upvotes, $0
+99. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/216699) to U.S. Dept Of Defense - 10 upvotes, $0
-100. [PII/PHI data available on web https://████████Portals/22/Documents/Meetings](https://hackerone.com/reports/877598) to U.S. Dept Of Defense - 10 upvotes, $0
+100. [MSSQL injection via param Customwho in https://█████/News/Transcripts/Search/Sort/ and WAF bypass](https://hackerone.com/reports/577612) to U.S. Dept Of Defense - 10 upvotes, $0
-101. [Unrestricted File Upload Leads to XSS & Potential RCE](https://hackerone.com/reports/900179) to U.S. Dept Of Defense - 10 upvotes, $0
+101. [PII/PHI data available on web https://████████Portals/22/Documents/Meetings](https://hackerone.com/reports/877598) to U.S. Dept Of Defense - 10 upvotes, $0
-102. [Elmah.axd is publicly accessible and leaking  Error Log for ROOT on █████_PRD_WEB1 █████████elmah.axd](https://hackerone.com/reports/962753) to U.S. Dept Of Defense - 10 upvotes, $0
+102. [Unrestricted File Upload Leads to XSS & Potential RCE](https://hackerone.com/reports/900179) to U.S. Dept Of Defense - 10 upvotes, $0
-103. [[SQLI ]Time Bassed Injection at ██████████ via /██████/library.php?c=G14 parameter](https://hackerone.com/reports/1024984) to U.S. Dept Of Defense - 10 upvotes, $0
+103. [Elmah.axd is publicly accessible and leaking  Error Log for ROOT on █████_PRD_WEB1 █████████elmah.axd](https://hackerone.com/reports/962753) to U.S. Dept Of Defense - 10 upvotes, $0
-104. [Privilege Escalation on a DoD Website](https://hackerone.com/reports/199644) to U.S. Dept Of Defense - 9 upvotes, $0
+104. [[SQLI ]Time Bassed Injection at ██████████ via /██████/library.php?c=G14 parameter](https://hackerone.com/reports/1024984) to U.S. Dept Of Defense - 10 upvotes, $0
-105. [Authentication bypass vulnerability on a DoD website](https://hackerone.com/reports/187705) to U.S. Dept Of Defense - 9 upvotes, $0
+105. [Privilege Escalation on a DoD Website](https://hackerone.com/reports/199644) to U.S. Dept Of Defense - 9 upvotes, $0
-106. [Reflected XSS on a DoD website](https://hackerone.com/reports/183871) to U.S. Dept Of Defense - 9 upvotes, $0
+106. [Authentication bypass vulnerability on a DoD website](https://hackerone.com/reports/187705) to U.S. Dept Of Defense - 9 upvotes, $0
-107. [Blind SQLi in a DoD Website](https://hackerone.com/reports/196300) to U.S. Dept Of Defense - 9 upvotes, $0
+107. [Reflected XSS on a DoD website](https://hackerone.com/reports/183871) to U.S. Dept Of Defense - 9 upvotes, $0
-108. [Time Based SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/189851) to U.S. Dept Of Defense - 9 upvotes, $0
+108. [Blind SQLi in a DoD Website](https://hackerone.com/reports/196300) to U.S. Dept Of Defense - 9 upvotes, $0
-109. [Path traversal on ████████](https://hackerone.com/reports/217344) to U.S. Dept Of Defense - 9 upvotes, $0
+109. [Time Based SQL Injection vulnerability on a DoD website](https://hackerone.com/reports/189851) to U.S. Dept Of Defense - 9 upvotes, $0
-110. [SQL injection on █████ due to tech.cfm ](https://hackerone.com/reports/310031) to U.S. Dept Of Defense - 9 upvotes, $0
+110. [Path traversal on ████████](https://hackerone.com/reports/217344) to U.S. Dept Of Defense - 9 upvotes, $0
-111. [RCE on https://█████/ Using CVE-2017-9248](https://hackerone.com/reports/491668) to U.S. Dept Of Defense - 9 upvotes, $0
+111. [SQL injection on █████ due to tech.cfm ](https://hackerone.com/reports/310031) to U.S. Dept Of Defense - 9 upvotes, $0
-112. [[CVE-2019-11510 ] Path Traversal on ████████ leads to leaked passwords, RCE, etc](https://hackerone.com/reports/671857) to U.S. Dept Of Defense - 9 upvotes, $0
+112. [RCE on https://█████/ Using CVE-2017-9248](https://hackerone.com/reports/491668) to U.S. Dept Of Defense - 9 upvotes, $0
-113. [SQL Injection in Login Page: https://█████/█████████/login.php](https://hackerone.com/reports/447742) to U.S. Dept Of Defense - 9 upvotes, $0
+113. [[CVE-2019-11510 ] Path Traversal on ████████ leads to leaked passwords, RCE, etc](https://hackerone.com/reports/671857) to U.S. Dept Of Defense - 9 upvotes, $0
-114. [CSRF to account takeover in https://███████.mil/](https://hackerone.com/reports/987751) to U.S. Dept Of Defense - 9 upvotes, $0
+114. [SQL Injection in Login Page: https://█████/█████████/login.php](https://hackerone.com/reports/447742) to U.S. Dept Of Defense - 9 upvotes, $0
-115. [IDOR + Account Takeover  [UNAUTHENTICATED]](https://hackerone.com/reports/1004750) to U.S. Dept Of Defense - 9 upvotes, $0
+115. [CSRF to account takeover in https://███████.mil/](https://hackerone.com/reports/987751) to U.S. Dept Of Defense - 9 upvotes, $0
-116. [XSS Reflect to POST █████](https://hackerone.com/reports/1003433) to U.S. Dept Of Defense - 9 upvotes, $0
+116. [IDOR + Account Takeover  [UNAUTHENTICATED]](https://hackerone.com/reports/1004750) to U.S. Dept Of Defense - 9 upvotes, $0
 117. [Reflected XSS on https://████/ (Bypass of #1002977)](https://hackerone.com/reports/1010316) to U.S. Dept Of Defense - 9 upvotes, $0
 118. [PII Leak of USCG Designated Examiner List at https://www.███](https://hackerone.com/reports/1007702) to U.S. Dept Of Defense - 9 upvotes, $0
 119. [Reflected XSS in a Navy website](https://hackerone.com/reports/188691) to U.S. Dept Of Defense - 8 upvotes, $0